mseq/automating-aws/README.md

 ## 02-notifon

- Notifon is a script that...
+ Notifon is a project to notify slack users of changes to your AWS account using CloudWatch Events

 ### Notifon Features